-I used to hate waking up early, until I realized it gave me the alone time I desperately needed.
+I used to hate waking up early until I realized it gave me the alone time I desperately need as an introvert.

-I love my mornings, but it hasn’t always been this way.
-Throughout high school, I’d stay up late every night, reluctantly roll out of bed at 6:50, and do my best to run on three hours of sleep.
-During my freshman year of college, I consistently slid out of bed at 11:55 to meet my friends for lunch at noon.
+I love mornings, but it hasn’t always been this way.
+Throughout high school, I’d stay up late every night, reluctantly roll out of bed at 6:50 a.m., and do my best to run on three hours of sleep.
+My freshman year of college, I consistently slid out of bed at 11:55 a.m. to meet friends for lunch at noon.
 I was not getting up any earlier than that.
 You couldn’t make me.

-Everything was okay for a couple of months, but as we neared the end of the first semester, I was starting to feel drained and irritated all the time.
-I never had time to myself to relax and recharge, and we introverts need that downtime — it’s absolutely crucial to our mental and emotional wellbeing.
-I knew something needed to change.
+Everything was okay for a few months, but as we neared the end of the first semester, I realized I felt drained and irritated all the time.
+Living with a roommate meant I never had time to myself to relax and recharge anymore, and we introverts need that downtime — it’s absolutely crucial to our mental and emotional wellbeing.
+Something needed to change.

-In order to be asleep before she came back to the room, I also started going to bed pretty early, typically by 10 p.m.
-One of the hardest things about getting up early is going to bed early enough the previous night, but after a long day of school, I just couldn’t handle any small talk and slept to avoid my roommate.
+In order to be asleep before she got back to the room, I started going to bed early, typically by 10 p.m.
+One of the hardest things about getting up early is going to bed early the previous night, but after a long day of school, I just couldn’t handle any more small talk and slept to avoid my roommate.
 Harsh, but true.

 Senior year finally came, and I landed a studio apartment by myself.
 Score!
-But by that time, my habit of rising early had been thoroughly solidified, and I don’t break habits very easily.
+By that time, my habit of rising early had been thoroughly solidified, and I don’t break habits easily.
 That, combined with a hectic schedule — I worked part-time while aiming to graduate summa cum laude — pushed me to continue getting up early.

-Because he works a later shift at a restaurant, my fiancé doesn’t wake up until 11, and we’ve agreed to stay out of each other’s way until noon.
+Because he works a late shift at a restaurant, my fiancé doesn’t wake up until 11 a.m., and we’ve agreed to stay out of each other’s way until noon.
 Having a schedule like this allows me to mentally prepare for the end of my quiet time.

 In the evenings, I go to bed shortly after my fiancé comes home from work.
 This signals the start of his quiet time.
 For several hours each night, he gets most of our apartment to himself to relax and recharge.